Tick, Flea, and Worm Prevention for Cats

 Fleas are likely to make your cat uncomfortable and itchy, and you may notice they have inflamed skin or small scabs at the base of their tails or around their necks.
 Flea infestations can cause anaemia due to blood loss caused by the parasites, which can be especially dangerous in kittens.
 Fleas also don’t mind who they bite and will commonly feed on you and your family.

 There are numerous flea treatments on the market which provide year-round prevention.
 It is best to contact us to find out what we can offer and recommend.
 Spot on treatments and medication in tablets and injections are the preferred long-term flea control methods.
 Some products attack adult fleas, while others work by interrupting fleas' development – and some newer products on the market do both!
-Products intended for treating fleas in cats must not be used on cats as they can be toxic.
+Products intended for treating fleas in the home must not be used on cats as they can be toxic.

 Treating your cat will only go part way to controlling any flea infestation – it is also crucial to ensure that they are killed and removed from the environment to prevent reinfestation.